ynorg234/Amulet/README.md

 # How to use Amulet?
 Step 1: Download the latest release

-Step 2: Run
+Step 2: Run as Administrator

-Step 3: and youre done
+Step 3: Enjoy the intense lag...